UEABIO/data-sci-v1/docs/04-data-wrangling.md

 Take the penguins data AND THEN
-Select only the species, sex and flipper lenght columns AND THEN Filter to keep only those observations labelled as sex equals male AND THEN Arrange the data from HIGHEST to LOWEST flipper lengths.
+Select only the species, sex and flipper length columns AND THEN Filter to keep only those observations labelled as sex equals male AND THEN Arrange the data from HIGHEST to LOWEST flipper lengths.